 What happens if I don't pay my property taxes for 3 years?

-Division 7 of the Local Government Act requires the District to sell at tax sale all properties whose taxes are in a delinquent balance, which reflects three years of unpaid taxes.
+Division 7 in Part 16 of the Local Government Act requires the District to sell at tax sale all properties whose taxes are in a delinquent balance, which reflects three years of unpaid taxes.

 Properties which may be included in the annual tax sale will be listed in the local newspaper (Free Press and the Elk Valley Herald) the week preceding the tax sale.
 If the delinquent taxes are paid before 10:00 am on the tax sale day, they will be removed from the list of properties.